 There is an overview of all past transactions that can be searched using just a simple term like a date or a recipient, but more complex terms and combinations using logical operators are possible too.

 In the visualization section there are interactive graphs of the users income or spendings.
-They can be represented as clusters if shown by category, as bar charts if shown by recipient or as circles on a heat map if shown by location.
-Users can select a period and toggle every category on or off.
-We picked those chart types because they give lots of information at a glance but also allow deep insight if worked with more intensely.
+We picked chart types that offer lots of information at a glance but also allow deep insight if worked with more intensely.

 Process & Technology